Soft-CAM: Making black box models self-explainable for medical image analysis

 \section{Abstract}

 Convolutional neural networks (CNNs) are widely used for high-stakes applications like medicine, often surpassing human performance.
 However, most explanation methods rely on post-hoc attribution, approximating the decision-making process of already trained black-box models.
 These methods are often sensitive, unreliable, and fail to reflect true model reasoning, limiting their trustworthiness in critical applications.
 In this work, we introduce SoftCAM, a straightforward yet effective approach that makes standard CNN architectures inherently interpretable.
 By removing the global average pooling layer and replacing the fully connected classification layer with a convolution-based class evidence layer, SoftCAM preserves spatial information and produces explicit class activation maps that form the basis of the model's predictions.
-Evaluated on three medical datasets, SoftCAM maintains classification performance while significantly improving both the qualitative and quantitative explanation compared to existing post-hoc methods.
-Our results demonstrate that CNNs can be inherently interpretable without compromising performance, advancing the development of self-explainable deep learning for high-stakes decision-making.
+Evaluated on three medical datasets spanning three imaging modalities, SoftCAM maintains classification performance while significantly improving both the qualitative and quantitative explanation compared to existing post-hoc methods.
+The code is available at \url{https://github.com/kdjoumessi/SoftCAM}.